- Search The Registry

 *Marie Foster was born on this date in 1917.
 She was a Black educator and a civil rights activist.

 She was born Marie Priscilla Martin near Alberta, Alabama.
 Foster's mother took her to Selma to get an education against Foster's father's wishes.
-Foster did not initially complete high school, but instead dropped out, married, and raised three children.
+Foster did not initially complete high school but dropped out, married, and raised three children.
 After her husband's death, Foster worked low-wage jobs but eventually completed high school, went to a junior college, and became a dental hygienist.

 "Even in her old age, she could still outwork the young activists of today," said Selma Mayor James Perkins Jr. The vest Foster wore during the march was autographed by many leaders of the civil rights movement and is now on display in Selma at the National Voting Rights Institute and Museum.
-"Mother Marie Foster, through her citizenship classes and her fiery stances at the courthouse had actually added more Black voters than all the marching and demonstrations together had produced," said J.L.
+"Mother Marie Foster, through her citizenship classes and her fiery stances at the courthouse, had actually added more Black voters than all the marching and demonstrations together had produced," said J.L.
 Chestnut Jr., a Black attorney in Selma.